Legal Disclaimer

 Many qui tam cases are handled on a contingency fee basis, meaning the attorney's fee is a percentage of any recovery obtained.
 Under contingency arrangements, clients typically pay no attorney fees unless their case is successful.
 However, clients may be responsible for certain costs and expenses regardless of outcome, depending on the specific engagement agreement.

 The specific terms of any fee arrangement are governed by the written engagement agreement between the client and the attorney.
-Fee arrangements vary among attorneys in our network, and you should discuss fees thoroughly before engaging any attorney.
+You should discuss fees thoroughly before engaging any attorney.

 Email and Electronic Communication Security